natalieagus/50005/docs/OS/09-javasync.md

 >   - Describe the differences between reentrant locks and non-reentrant locks.
 >   - Analyze scenarios where reentrant locks are beneficial and situations where non-reentrant locks may cause problems.
 > - **Implement Fine-Grained Synchronization Using Condition Variables**
->   - Illustrate the use of named conditional variables in conjunction with reentrant locks for more precise control over thread synchronization.
+>   - Illustrate the use of named condition variables in conjunction with reentrant locks for more precise control over thread synchronization.
 >   - Apply these concepts to practical coding scenarios to ensure correct synchronization and thread management.
 >
 > These learning objectives are designed to help understand and apply Java's synchronization mechanisms effectively in concurrent programming scenarios.